-Our research and development efforts have been financed, in part, through funding from the Israel Innovation Authority, or the IIA (formerly known as Office of the Chief Scientist in the Israel Ministry of Economy), and from the BIRD Foundation.
-From our inception through December 31, 2017, we received funding \$1.77 million from the IIA and \$500 thousand from the BIRD Foundation.
-Our research and development expenses, net were approximately \$6.0 million, \$9.0 million and \$5.9 million for the fiscal years ended December 31, 2017, December 31, 2016 and December 31, 2015, respectively.
-For more information regarding our research and development financing arrangements and expenses, see "Part II.
+Our research and development efforts have been financed, in part, through funding from the Israel Innovation Authority, or the IIA (formerly known as Office of the Chief Scientist in the Israel Ministry of Economy), and from the Israel-U.S. Binational Industrial Research and Development, or BIRD Foundation.
+From our inception through December 31, 2018, we received funding totaling \$1.97 million from the IIA and \$500 thousand from the BIRD Foundation.
+For more information regarding our research and development financing arrangements, see "Part II.
 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Components of Our Statements of Operations - Operating Expenses," "-Liquidity and Capital Resources" and "-Grants and Other Funding."
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources" and "-Grants and Other Funding."